filimapatrick/my-cv/index.md

  💻**Movie Application**

-+ Built a movie app with React.js, Redux for state management, and a redux thunk for the API request.
++ Built a movie app with React.js, Redux for state management, and  redux toolkit for the API request.
 This program gives you access to thousands of movies at your leisure.
 + Created a movie series collection that allows users to filter movies based on category and genre.
 It provides you the week's most popular movies and people, as well as a YouTube preview for each series.

  💻 **Ecommerce Applications**